altayaydemir/altay-dot-wtf/data/books/your-music-and-people.md

 In case you feel uninspired or unmotivated, try to set some restrictions for your creation.

 Story of [Captain T's](https://sive.rs/capt), UFO music, and _confidential_ demo: One musician friend of Derek.
-They prepare a package that says _CONFIDENTIAL, NOT OPEN_, and send it to the radio stations of universities.
+They prepare a package that says _CONFIDENTIAL, DO NOT OPEN_, and send it to the radio stations of universities.
 375/500 of them played the album.

 Establishing an authentic way of communication based on your style and making them wonder about you is a perfect way to attract fans.